NHS-Transformation-Unit/Deprivation/README.md

 ### `src`

-All code is stored in src.
+All code is stored in src within the `app` folder for deployment.
 This is subdivided into five modules:

-1. `app`: Files for creating the Shiny app and hosting relevant theme and image files for publication.
+1. `config`: Files for configuring the output such as the `theme.css`.
-2. `config`: Files for configuring the output such as the `theme.css`.
+2. `etl`: Files for downloading and processing IMD dataset and linking to relevant geospatial files.
-3. `etl`: Files for downloading and processing IMD dataset and linking to relevant geospatial files.
+3. `requirements`: Requirements file for building the output html such as the `packages.R` script.
-4. `requirements`: Requirements file for building the output html such as the `packages.R` script.
+4. `visualisation`: Files for producing the visualisations (charts and maps) used within the outputs.
-5. `visualisation`: Files for producing the visualisations (charts and maps) used within the outputs.
+5. `www`: Image and css files for deployment.

 ## Contributors